SemihK/Semihk/README.md

-Hi! 👋 I'm Semih Kesgin

-I'm a iOS developer.

-I have worked on rocket systems and unmanned aerial vehicle systems for a long time.
-Then I switched to mobile application development with Dart/Flutter.
+Hi 👋

 I am currently working in the field of iOS application development with Swift.
 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [here!](mailto:semihkesgin@outlook.com)
 * 👨‍💻  I'm Coding Swift